shohel/pluggable/README.md

 Pluggable has great support for Laravel and comes with a Service Provider for easy integration.
 The vendor/autoload.php is included by Laravel, so you don't have to require or autoload manually.
 Just see the instructions below.

-After you have installed Pluggable, open your Laravel config file config/app.php and add the following lines.
+After you have installed Pluggable, open your Laravel config file **`config/app.php`** and add the following lines.

-In the $providers array add the service providers for this package at the very first line.
+In the $providers array add the service providers for this package as the very first item.

 ```php
 \Shohel\Pluggable\PluggableServiceProvider::class,